Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 The *`Strandlock`* Protocol is a composite encryption protocol designed to intertwine multiple cryptographic primitives to achieve robust security.
 Its purpose is to ensure that the compromise of one, two, or even three different cryptographic primitives does not jeopardize the confidentiality or integrity of messages.

-The protocol retains high-availability asynchronous behaviour, without reducing security and or privacy like similar protocols.
+The protocol retains high-availability asynchronous behaviour, but it does require stateful managing, and it achieves so without reducing security and or privacy like similar protocols.

 If `ML-KEM-1024` and `Classic McEliece-8192128` are broken, messages remain secure, provided that the initial `SMP` verification request is not intercepted.
 If the initial SMP request is intercepted, security is maintained as long as the SMP answer retains sufficient entropy.